Last Updated on November 24, 2018

 Anatomy of the pelvis includes anatomy of the bony pelvis and its contents.
 In this article, we would discuss bony pelvis.

 The pelvis is a ring structure made up of three bones: the sacrum and two innominate bones.
 The three bones and three joints composing the pelvic ring have no inherent stability without vital ligamentous structures.

 The bony pelvis is formed posteriorly by the sacrum and the coccyx and laterally and anteriorly by a pair of hip bones.

 This joint is between the sacrum and the last lumbar vertebra [L5].
 It allows flexion and extension and a small amount of lateral flexion.
 It includes an intervertebral disc and joints between the articular processes.

-Apart from intervertebral supports, lumbosacral joint is enhanced in strength by iliolumbar ligament that extends from transverse process of L5 to iliac crest.
+Apart from intervertebral supports, the lumbosacral joint is enhanced in strength by the iliolumbar ligament that extends from transverse process of L5 to iliac crest.

-It is secondary cartilaginous joint consists of an intervertebral disc between the sacrum and coccyx and accessory ligaments.
+It is a secondary cartilaginous joint consisting of an intervertebral disc between the sacrum and coccyx and accessory ligaments.
 This joint may fuse with age.

 Sacro-iliac joints are synovial joints between the auricular surfaces of the sacrum and ilium on each side.